Ecclesiastical Titles Act 1851: Overview

 The Ecclesiastical Titles Act 1851 was passed in response, making it a criminal offence for anyone outside the Church of England to use any episcopal title "of any city, town or place, or of any territory or district (under any designation or description whatsoever), in the United Kingdom" e.g. Bishop of Anytown, and provided that any property passed to a person under such a title would be forfeit to the Crown.
 The act made an exception for the "Protestant Episcopal Church of Scotland".

 It did not succeed in its aim.
 The Roman Catholic community unofficially used the territorial titles, although the bishops themselves carefully stayed within the letter of the law.
 No one was ever prosecuted.

 Repeal

 The Act was repealed in 1871 by the Liberal administration of Prime Minister William Ewart Gladstone.

-The act of repeal (the Ecclesiastical Titles Act 1871 34 and 35 Vict. c.
-53) specified in its preamble and in section 1 that the repeal of the earlier Act did not give legal force to the hierarchy of the Roman Catholic Church in England or confer upon it any jurisdiction, these being, in United Kingdom law, matters for the Crown.
+The act of repeal (the Ecclesiastical Titles Act 1871) specified in its preamble and in section 1 that the repeal of the earlier Act did not give legal force to the hierarchy of the Roman Catholic Church in England or confer upon it any jurisdiction, these being, in United Kingdom law, matters for the Crown.